 The Lace and Fashion Museum is housed in a former 19th-century lace factory which has been transformed into a 3-storey museum.
-It displays haute couture, huge machines, videos of the complex working of those machines and history.
-General appeal for all the family.
+It displays haute couture, huge machines, videos of the complex working of those machines and an intriguing history of the industry.
+It has appeal for all the family.

 The History of Lace and Fashion